Niellles/IvoryPlayerAPI/readme.md

 // Or we can pause/resume the video, like so: videoplayer.pause();
-videoplayer.resume(); // Only possible after the video has first been started by a user interaction.
+videoplayer.resume(); // Only possible after the video has been started by a user interaction at least once.

 // If your code needs to know whether the video is currently playing: videoplayer.playing // (bool) true/false